ora0600/confluent-ksqldb-hands-on-workshop/labs/01_usecase_finserv_1-ccloud.md

 We are going to build data pipeline which should look like this:
 ![Financial Services Use cases as flow](img/Financial_datapipe.png)

+## 1. First Steps
-1. Login to Confluent Cloud.
+Login to Confluent Cloud.
 Select Org "ksqldb-workshop" and then select your Cluster.
 From the left panel select "ksqlDB" to display all apps.
 Select your ksqlDB App to display the ksqlDB Editor.

 ![Start Screen](img/payments_start.png)